gradle/gradle/design-docs/features/build-platform/README.md

 - The version used to resolve the build platform artifacts in the binary repository can involve a dynamic versioning scheme e.g. 1.+ or a changing version.
 The cache for build platform definitions would behave based on the usual TTL definitions.
 - The `buildPlatform` requires the declaration of the `group`, `name` and `version` properties as well as at least one Ivy or Maven Repository.
+- Document functionality in user and DSL guide.
+Provide a usage sample for the Gradle distribution.

 ### Test cases